MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 		Import-Module Microsoft.Graph.Groups

 	a.
-Type the following command and press Enter:  <br/>
+Then type the following command and press Enter:  <br/>

 		Import-Module Microsoft.Graph.Users

 12. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the Groups and Users cmdlets that were just imported.
+To complete this task, you only need 'Read only' permissions for these two sub-modules.
 Type the following command and then press Enter: <br/>

-		Connect-MgGraph -Scopes 'Group.Read.All', 'Users.Read.All'
+		Connect-MgGraph -Scopes 'Group.Read.All', 'User.Read.All'

 13. In the **Pick an account** window that appears, select **Holly Dickson's** account.
 In the **Enter password** window, enter **User.pw1** and then select Sign in.